IM-WALD-SEIN® Top Expert | Clinic Partner Program

 Clinical Forest Therapy is considered “therapy” in the clinical sense when – like other therapeutic services – it is indicated, standardized, dosable, and delivered with quality assurance.
 This includes clear goals, defined responsibilities, a safety framework, and documentation.
 In this way, the forest becomes a therapeutic setting – plannable, safe, and traceable in everyday clinical practice.

-• What is the Clinical Forest Therapy Path?
+• What is the Clinical Forest Therapy Pathway?

 • What makes Forest Therapy “therapy” in the clinical sense?